Ah leg day, you know you should do it yet the temptation to skip it is so great.

 Ultimately whether you wear one or not is a matter of personal choice but it’s safe to say if you are performing near maximal reps then a belt could be a great help.

-When it comes to lifting heavy weight, you want to use a different breathing technique to help increase stability when lifting.
+When it comes to lifting heavy weights, you want to use a different breathing technique to help increase stability when lifting.
 When squatting with 80%+ of your 1RM you should be taking a big breath prior to starting the lift and then holding it for the full repetition.

 This method of breathing is called the Valsalva manoeuver and when used properly is an effective method for increasing abdominal and spinal stability to improve performance when squatting.
-However, to be used safely you must not hold the breath for more than few seconds if you’re finding your reps are taking a long time or you are incorporating paused rep training then this technique is not for you.
+However, to be used safely you must not hold the breath for more than a few seconds if you’re finding your reps are taking a long time or you are incorporating paused rep training then this technique is not for you.

 How to use the Valsalva manoeuver: